Change Sending Behavior with the Rules Engine

 At a glance

-Rules are a flexible way to change sending behavior based on searchable criteria in your Transactional Email account.
+Rules are a flexible way to change sending behavior based on searchable criteria in your Mailchimp Transactional account.
 The rules engine lets you take specific actions when events or messages meet criteria you’ve set.

 Rules follow traditional if/then and any/all conditional logic:

-email matches this
+if any email matches this then do that

 For example, you might set rules like: